Related Links

 The biology major provides a broad background in biology at all scales of organization, from molecules to cells to organisms to ecological communities.

-- Eight departmental units:
+- Eight and a half departmental units:

-- One organismal biology course chosen from Biology 110, 111, 121, 152, 172, or 208.
+- One organismal biology course chosen from Biology 110, 111, 121, 152, or 172.

 - One experimental design and statistical analysis course: Biology 247.